 (Body shape and physical characteristics)

-Disproportionate shortened and curved leg bones due to Chondroplasia (dwarfism).
-Considered ‘normal’ for the breed but it is not normal for dogs.
+- Disproportionate shortened and curved leg bones due to Chondroplasia.
+Considered ‘normal’ for the breed.

-- Hip dyplasia (abnormality of the hip joints causing pain and disability) breed mean score 24 (this is very high – parents should be much lower)
+- Hip dyplasia: breed mean score 24 (this is very high – parents should be much lower)

-- Eye disease: Progressive retinal atrophy (PRA) (gradual loss of vision) (annual testing); Retinal pigment epithelial dystrophy (RPED) (annual testing)
+- Eye disease: Progressive retinal atrophy (PRA) (annual testing); Retinal pigment epithelial dystrophy (RPED) (annual testing)

 DNA Tests Available